FBI-openup/CV_Out-of-Distribution-Detection-OOD-Scoring-Methods-and-Neural-Collapse/README.md

-# Out-of-Distribution Detection and Neural Collapse Analysis
+# Out-of-Distribution Detection and Neural Collapse Analysis(old data from before NC5)

 ResNet-18 trained on CIFAR-100 for OOD detection methods and Neural Collapse phenomena analysis.